-Building the Non Profit or Government Business Case Presents a Challenge
+The Non Profit -Government Business Case Challenge

 When they must produce a cost/benefit analysis, or a business case, these worlds come face to face with a special issue.
 And that challenge is completely unknown to their counterparts in private industry.